 Baker Beach is one of our more popular stops on our San Francisco wedding photography tour.
-Especially on nice days, it is great to take our married couples to the beach and get some fun images.
-During the week in the off-season, you can often get photos like the one above with very few people in the background.
+Especially on nice days, it is great to take our newly married couples to the beach and get some fun images.
+During the week in the off-season, you can often obtain photos like the one above with very few people in the background.
 The water was particularly blue on this day (no Photoshop) so we wanted to get the couple as close to the ocean waves as we could while still remaining safe.
-Baker Beach provides the best view of the bridge in the late afternoon, especially on a clear day.
-This is because setting sun shines directly on the Golden Gate Bridge which brings out the color and texture.
-If you want great pictures of the bridge, its important to make sure the sun is on it and not behind it.
+San Francisco's Baker Beach provides the best view of the bridge in the late afternoon, especially on a clear day.
+This is because the setting sun shines directly on the Golden Gate Bridge which brings out the color and texture.
+The low angle also adds drama to any wedding photo.
+If you want great pictures of the bridge, it's important to make sure the sun is on it and not behind it.
 Since we always have 2 choices on which side of the bridge to shoot on, we can control this.
 Generally speaking in the morning and up until about noon each day, you can take pictures on the Bay side of the bridge.
 This provides nice sun exposure (unless fog is present) and gives you the best color.
 Once the sun starts to go down, you want to be on the ocean side of the Golden Gate Bridge.
 The low sun will also provide nice color and tones.
+Definitely one of our favorite spots to take our San Francisco city hall newlyweds.
 Here are some examples of Golden Gate Bridge picture taking spots on both sides:

 Crissy Field View of Golden Gate Bridge